RosettaCommons/documentation/structure_prediction/simple_cycpep_predict.md

 This application generates PDB or binary silent file output.
 If the latter is used (recommended), hydrogen bond counts and RMSD values to native (if a native file was provided) are in the ```SCORE``` lines in the silent file.
 Additionally, these values are reported in the output log.

+The BOINC compilation also has some groovy graphics.

 # Algorithm

 The algorithm is as follows: